percona/pmm/source/dashboards/dashboard.mysql-overview.rst

 .. _metric.mysql-table-definition-cache.mysql-open-cache-status.mysql-open-table:

-:ref:`MySQL Open Tables, MySQL Table Open Cache Status, and MySQL Table Definition Cache <metric.mysql-table-definition-cache.mysql-open-cache-status.mysql-open-table>`
+`MySQL Open Tables, MySQL Table Open Cache Status, and MySQL Table Definition Cache <metric.mysql-table-definition-cache.mysql-open-cache-status.mysql-open-table>`_
 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 The recommendation is to set the `table_open_cache_instances` to a loose